Y/n had started out as an alcoholic 19 Year old before she signed her soul away to Velvette, one of the V’s and the fashion/social media overlord.

 One day, the Hazbin Hotel ran into a problem they couldn’t solve.
 Angel Dust knew someone who could help.

 Before they went to Velvette’s apartment, Angel warned them.
-Y/n wasn’t just a contact—she was Velvette’s top model, her girlfriend, and still bound by a soul contract.
+Y/n wasn’t just a contact—she was Velvette’s top model, still bound by a soul contract, and let it slip that Velvette was using Y/n and that they were hooking up.
 Convincing her wouldn’t be easy, but hopefully he could get her to drink, knowing that alcohol was her biggest weakness and how she died.

 When Charlie, Vaggie, Alastor, Husk, and Angel arrived, Velvette wasn’t there.